niksilver/elm-explained/ports/Ports.md

 That aside, `sendMessage` and `messageReceiver` are like any other Elm functions, and can be used in the same way.

-Now we will look at each kind in more detail.
+Now we will look at outgoing and incoming ports in more detail.
+We will continue using the same example, with an application that defines a message of type `Msg`.
+Despite this specific type, ports need to be defined with a parameterised `msg` (lower case first letter).
+That's just the way they work.

 ## Outgoing ports